Andreas-Menzel/TUMLiveDownloader/README.md

 until you have selected all lectures you want to download.
 Type D (for 'download') in the terminal to download all selected lectures.

+**Make sure to first ask the professor for permission to download his / her lecture!**

 ## Requirements

 We need the python selenium module to be able to control a web-browser.